My family has the best Gluten Free Pie recipe, a classic cold Lemon Angel Pie.

 - Whisk lemon curd over double boiler until cooked into a thickened sauce, approximately 4-5 minutes.
 Cover curd with saran wrap and rest at room temperature in your kitchen.
 Do not place lemon curd in the fridge as it will get hard and make it challenging to incorporate into the whipped cream later.

-- In a stand mixer with a whisk attachment, or egg beater in a large metal mixing bowl, whip whipping cream until stiff.
+- In a stand mixer with a whisk attachment, or egg beater in a large metal mixing bowl, whip whipping cream with vanilla until stiff.

 - Gently fold lemon curd into half of the whipped cream.